wtingda/Python-Graphs/README.md

 Various useful data structures reimplemented in python.

 ## Binary Tree Traversals
-Pre-order, in-order, post-order, and Level Order Binary Tree Traversals.
+Pre-order, in-order, post-order, and level-order Binary Tree Traversals.

 ## Graph
 Just a graph implementation in Python to make Djikstra happy.
 With weights, direction, and shortest-path finding.